IBM Cloud Docs

 Adding a network interface to an AIX VM

 When you toggle a public network off and then on, a new Virtual Ethernet Adapter (VEA) is created on your VM.
-You must identify the network interface that the new VLAN is associated with before reconfiguring the IP adress.
+You must identify the network interface that the new VLAN is associated with before reconfiguring the IP address.

 Every time you toggle a public network off and then on, the system creates multiple network interfaces.
 As a result, the ifconfig -a command will show several unused network interfaces after toggling the public network.
 To remove these stale network interfaces, use ifconfig and rmdev as described in the previous section.